Azure/Industrial-IoT/docs/opc-publisher/readme.md

 4. Select "Create".
 The "Set modules on Device" page for the selected IoT Edge device opens.
 5. Select on "OPCPublisher" to open the OPC Publisher's "Update IoT Edge Module" page and then select "Container Create Options".
 6. Validate "container create options" based on your usage of OPC Publisher.
 For more information, see next section.

-> We recommend to use a floating version tag ("2.9") when deploying the web api container but not "latest".

 ### Specifying Container Create Options in the Azure portal